vasilis-exo/magnolia-spa/README.md

-## JavaScript front-end set up

-Each demo contains:

-- Basic page template
-- Contact page template
-- Header component
-- Paragraph component
-- Image component
-- List component
-- Item component (available inside List component)
-- Expander component

-To see the headless rendering system in use, we must create some example content.
+# Deploy your SPA to Magnolia

+Build and deploy the SPA to Magnolia to make it available for editing.

-### Configuring React
+### React

-Build and deploy the React app to Magnolia to make it available for editing.
-Go to  `/spa/react-minimal` on the terminal and run `npm install` and then `npm run deploy`.
+Go to  `/spa/react-minimal` on the terminal and run `npm run deploy`.
+(You already ran `npm install`, right?)

+Once built, check that the app is deployed to `magnolia/light-modules/react-minimal-lm/webresources/build`.

+See the `.env` files for important configurations.

+### Angular
+Go to  `/spa/angular-minimal` on the terminal and run `ng build --prod`.
+(You already ran `npm install`, right?)

-Once built, the app is deployed to `magnolia/light-modules/react-minimal-lm/webresources/`.
+Once built, check that the app is deployed to `magnolia/light-modules/angular-minimal-lm/webresources/build`.

+See the files in `/src/environments` for important configurations.

+## Create some sample content

+Either import some content, or create it manually.

+### Import:

-In the Pages app, either use the 'Import' action (with nothing selected) and select the file in `/magnolia/content-importer/website.react-sample.yaml`, or create new content with the following steps.
+Use the 'Import' action (with nothing selected) and select appropriate file from `/_dev/content-to-import/`, either `website.react-minimal.yaml` or `website.angular-minimal.yaml`.

-1. In the Pages app create a page called '*_react-sample_*' with the `React: Basic page` template.

-1. In the Pages app, beneath 'react-sample', create a page called `contact` with the `React: Contact page` template.

-1. Add some components to the pages.
+### Manually:

+Open the `Pages` app in Magnolia and add either
+* A `React: Basic` page and name it `angular-minimal`
+* A `Angular: Basic` page and name it `react-minimal`

+(The page name is important as the SPA's are hardcoded to treat those names as the base of the app.)

+Then add components into the `Main` area of the page.

+## Running your SPA in development mode

+### React
 Build and start the headless React application inside `/spa/react-minimal` by running `npm start`.

-View your Magnolia-managed content via http://localhost:3000/.
+### Angular
+Build and start the headless Angular application inside `/spa/angular-minimal` by running `ng serve`.

-# MORE
+# Additional Information

 ## CORS set up